sharu-91/postgres_migration/HOW_TO_RUN.md

     *   On Debian/Ubuntu: `sudo apt-get install libpq-dev postgresql-client`
     *   On macOS (using Homebrew): `brew install postgresql libpq` (ensure `pg_dump` from the installed PostgreSQL is in your PATH)
     *   On Windows: Install the PostgreSQL binaries which include `pg_dump`.
+4.  **MySQL Client**: `mysql-connector-python` requires MySQL client libraries.
+Ensure they are installed on your system.
+    *   On Debian/Ubuntu: `sudo apt-get install default-libmysqlclient-dev`
+    *   On macOS (using Homebrew): `brew install mysql-client`
+    *   On Windows: Install the MySQL Installer, which includes the client libraries.
-4.  **SSH Access (for Stage Database)**: If you intend to connect to the stage database and it's behind an SSH tunnel (as configured by default in `.env`), ensure you have SSH access to the tunnel server and the tunnel is active.
+5.  **SSH Access (for Stage Database)**: If you intend to connect to the stage database and it's behind an SSH tunnel (as configured by default in `.env`), ensure you have SSH access to the tunnel server and the tunnel is active.
 The `.env` file contains an example SSH command.

 ## Setup